 I chose the grated potato method using egg and flour.
 Well, I actually made two batches, one using corn flour for the gluten free potato base an another using regular flour.
 That is the one I have written out here in this recipe.
 So, if you are reading this and want a gluten free recipe, this recipe can be adapted easily using corn flour.

-After that, I added them to the egg mixture and literally dropped them into a hot pan.
+- I added them to the egg mixture and literally dropped them into a hot pan.
 Well, a medium hot pan.
 If the pan is too hot, you risk cooking them on the outside and having raw potato pieces on the inside.
-Again, not great.
 Basically, I dropped them into sizzling butter with a tablespoon and then gently flattened them into disks.
 I let each side cook for about 5 minutes or so.
 I was golden and crisp when I flipped it over.
 Then the other side was cooked for about the same amount of time.

 Happy cooking friends and send my computer good working vibes!